 Some trailers have tire pressure monitoring systems which "re-inflate" tires that appear to be flat upon inspection.

 While many drivers rely upon their company's shops to keep their brakes properly adjusted, it is helpful if they personally know how to adjust them.

 An article listing safe driving tips would be incomplete without a reference to the top 10 factors coded in fatal large truck crashes and encouragement to reduce those factors in your work.

 Money saving tip: Many of us may have what Vicki's mom dubbed "The Superman Mentality," which she meant as an attitude that nothing bad can happen to us no matter how bad our behavior.

 But it shouldn't.

-Actions have consequences.
 The consequences may not be immediate, but they come sometime.

 When it comes to safe driving, a consistent investment in good behavior or actions can help keep (as much as you can control) negative consequences minimized in your life.

 Certain organizations, trucking associations and trucking companies honor drivers who have long histories of being accident-free.